He's called "more powerful than a locomotive" for a reason.

 - Trainstopping is the obvious way for Superman to demonstrate that he's "more powerful than a locomotive."

-- In Grant Morrison's Action Comics #1, Lex Luthor causes a Metropolis bullet train to go out of control.
+- In the rebooted Action Comics #1, the first issue of Grant Morrison's run, Lex Luthor causes a Metropolis bullet train to go out of control.
 Superman is able to stop it, but being as this is set in his early days, when he was weaker and couldn't even fly yet, stopping the train almost kills him, allowing Lex and the military to capture him.
-(Added Stealth Pun Mythology Gag: Superman has to be faster and more powerful than a speeding bullet locomotive!)
+(Added Stealth Pun: Superman has to be faster and more powerful than a speeding bullet locomotive!)

 - Parodied in a Sergio Aragonés drawn MAD strip, where Superman stops a train without moving an inch.
 The final panel shows the entire train derailed, with people lying everywhere, and Superman's got a Oh Crap expression on his face.
 In a similar gag, Superman lifts an ocean liner out of the water to save it from danger.
 It promptly breaks apart from having all of its mass supported by only his hands, with passengers falling out of the wreckage.